-Horus is a metrology software application ensuring unpaired system measurement accuracy thanks to its state-of-the-art calibration algorithms and protocols.
+Horus is a metrology software application ensuring unparalleled system measurement accuracy thanks to its state-of-the-art calibration algorithms and protocols.

 Parts are automatically recognized and tracked over the entire field of view with no need for reconfiguring the measurement procedure, while tools for automatic geometric primitives and part geometric construction search make metrology information even more easily available.

-An advanced approach to edge detection and system calibration ensure maximum accuracy to your measurement system.
+An advanced approach to edge detection and system calibration ensures maximum accuracy to your measurement system.

-Statistics are really intuitive and easy to use, allowing for getting complete measurement reports and data extraction.
+Statistics are really intuitive and easy to use and allow to obtain complete measurement reports and data extraction.

 Horus can be easily configured and released independently by machine builders who want to address the specific type of process and needs of their customers.

-Moreover, Horus is suitable for customizations of the program interface, of existing program features as well as creating new application-specific features, according to customer’s need, including on-line measurement operation.
+Moreover, Horus is suitable for customizations of the program interface, of existing program features as well as for the creation of new application-specific features, according to customers' need, including online measurement operations.